about piper

 2022 Elks Lodge Most Valuable Student Scholarship

-2023 School of the Art Institute of Chicago Presidential Scholarship
+2023 School of the Art Institute of Chicago Distinguished Scholars Scholarship

 2023 International Baccalaureate Diploma Recipient